hyperfield/ai-file-sorter/README.md

 ## License

 This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE (GNU AGPL).
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details, or https://www.gnu.org/licenses/agpl-3.0.html.

 ---